NBISweden/workshop-reproducible-research/docs/conda.md

 done in the default implementation becomes an issue when using absolute paths for environments (specifying `conda env create -p <path/to/environment>`, though, as the entire path will be added to the prompt.
 This can take up a lot of unnecessary space, but can be solved in a number of ways.
-Here we present one of them, using a custom bash function:

 ```bash
 conda_env() {